GeorgeSchiro/ReplaceText/README.md

 -OldSubValue="One of many old 'sub replacement' values goes here."

-    This is an old "sub replacement" value to replace the corresponding -NewSubValue (see above) within each -OldText value (see below).
+    This is an old "sub replacement" value used to replace an embedded -SubToken within each -OldText string (see below).

     See -SubToken below for more details.

     Note: This key may appear any number of times in the profile.

--OldText="One of many old text substrings to replace goes here."
+-OldText="One of many old text strings to replace goes here."

-    This is an old text substring to be replaced by a corresponding new text substring (see -NewText above) in all of the files given by the various -Files specifications (see above).
+    This is an old text string to be replaced by a corresponding new text string (see -NewText above) in all of the files given by the various -Files specifications (see above).

     Note: This key may appear any number of times in the profile.